 sun shrinks and cold space between

-the living and the dead fades
+warm living and cold death fades

 to gossamer.
 Iced air chills.